Plain Words – the Documentation and Training People

 - Incorporating editing and proofreading as part of your document production process

 - Ensuring both you and the writer have the same reader and objective in mind

 - Useful resources – the internet, dictionaries, books about grammar, style guides

 When you book we send you a questionnaire which we ask you to return to us before you attend the course.
 This enables our Trainers to assess your needs in advance.

 - Professional techniques for proofreading

-- Proofreading effectively – using a three-step process
+- Proofreading effectively – an effective process

 - Standard mark-up symbols – which ones are in common use